Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 They have a life expectancy of about 10 years.

-They need to be socialized since they are so large when full grown, but Dogos are good with their family and do okay with other animals around the homestead.
-Since so many people think that this dog is a fighting breed, however, they have been banned in the UK, New Zealand, Denmark, Norway, Iceland, Israel, and many other countries and cities.
+They need to be socialized young since they are so large when full grown, but Dogos are good with their family and do okay with other animals around the homestead.
+Since so many people think that this dog is a fighting breed, they have unfortunately been banned in the UK, New Zealand, Denmark, Norway, Iceland, Israel, and many other countries and cities.

 This big South American breed was developed to work as a livestock guard dog.
 These dogs are great trackers and are also used in hunting large game—many fanciers are proud that their dogs are large and powerful enough to take down a jaguar.

 They like to grab their prey by the neck and then hold it down until the hunter arrives.
 It does not seem to be aggressive, just a normal part of their behavior.

 Fila Brasileiro are big, up to about 50 kilos (around 110 pounds), with a long muzzle and loose skin like a Bloodhound.
 Most of them are fawn, black, or brindle, and have a black mask.